 More than anything, you can stick by each other, and stand with each other.

-As we told you earlier this summer, when the IPI contacts you, they will be encouraging you to drop your union membership.
+As we told you before, when the IPI contacts you, they will be encouraging you to drop your union membership.

 When the IPI and other opponents contact you, they won’t tell you why you should be a member.